oliego-ai/WavrPro/README.md

 ## Licence

-MIT — use freely in open-source and commercial projects.
+APGPL — use freely in open-source and commercial projects.